 - They are leaving Singapore within 96-hours of arrival.

-- They have filled the Singapore disembarkation card.
+- They have filled the Singapore Arrival Card.

 The period of stay granted will be shown on the Visit Pass endorsement stamped on the visitor’s passport.
 Visitors are advised to check their passports for the arrival endorsement and take note of the number of days’ stay given before leaving the checkpoint.

 Bear in mind that recently there has been an increase in a number of comments from travellers on various tourist forums and blogs speculating that airline check-in staff are not always aware of this Visa-free transit to Singapore rule and delay passengers, or even prevent them from boarding the flight bound for Singapore without a visa.
 This situation is more of an exception rather than the rule, but we are not able to either confirm or deny how an individual check-in officer will act.
 To be on a safe side and to avoid spoiling your trip, you are advised to apply for a visa to Singapore.

 APPLY FOR A SINGAPORE VISA